PhyoThiri2325/Data-Portfolio/pizza_sales_analysis/Dashboard/Dashboard_report.md

 * **Worst Sellers by Revenue:**
     * **The Brie Carre Pizza** consistently ranks as the lowest performer across all metrics.
-    * Other low-revenue pizzas include The Spinach Pesto & Ricotta and The Mediterranean.
+    * Other low-revenue pizzas include The Green Garden Pizza and The Spinach Supreme Pizza.

 * **Worst Sellers by Quantity Sold:**
     * Again, **The Brie Carre Pizza** sells the least in terms of quantity.